Nick Randle, OBE, Director

 Gethin has recently retired as Chief Executive of one of the largest town councils in Wales and so brings a wealth of experience to our team of LGRC Associates.

-LGRC Seeks New Associates
+LCRC Seeks New Associates

-LGRC is seeking experienced and suitably qualified Local Council Practitioners to join its national team of associates.
-LGRC associates work on a range of projects for Town, Parish and Community Councils including: Consultancy services – community strategies, business plans governance and staffing reviews, recruitment of key staff, HR policy and processes, community surveys, investigations and devolved services transfer, management of tenders and key projects.
+LCRC is seeking experienced and suitably qualified Local Council Practitioners to join its national team of associates.
+LCRC associates work on a range of projects for Town, Parish and Community Councils including: Consultancy services – community strategies, business plans governance and staffing reviews, recruitment of key staff, HR policy and processes, community surveys, investigations and devolved services transfer, management of tenders and key projects.
 Training – Particularly in IT use and technology deployment.
 Outsourced services – Including accounting, communications, HR administration, and document management.
 If you feel you have the experience and background to make a contribution in any of these areas, please apply here.

 How We Work